mattmills49/Blog-Posts/glum_splines/monotonic_spline_jax.md

 Constrained Coefficients: \[ 2.24 1.16 -0.29 -1.64 -2.83\]

-### Fiting a Model with JAX
+### Fitting a Model with JAX

 Previously I used the excellent `glum` package to fit a GAM using a penalty matrix.
-We can't use that approach for SCAMs though because the constraint is enforced at the model matrix level, not an additional penalty matrix.
+We can't use that approach for SCAMs though because the constraint is enforced as we get predictions at the model matrix level, not as an additional penalty in the loss function.
+So we need a way to learn the optimal coefficients directly.
 I thought this would be a great chance to use JAX.
 JAX is a "numpy + autodif" library in python that many advanced Deep Learning models are built with these days.
 The reason we would use JAX to fit our model is that JAX will calculate a derivative of a function automatically.
-So all we need to do is write a loss function that accepts our input, unconstrained parameters and JAX will automatically calculate 1st and 2nd order gradients that we can pass to scipy's optimization function `minimize`.
+So all we need to do is write a loss function that accepts our input parameters, the unconstrained coefficients, and JAX will automatically calculate 1st and 2nd order gradients that we can pass to scipy's optimization function `minimize`.
 I'll write a helper function to get the predictions and then write functions to calculate our loss function, gradients, and hessians.
+I do want to re-iterate again that our loss function and it's derivatives operate on the unconstrained parameter values before we exponentiate them.
+Then we (well really scipy) apply the necessary transformations at each run after applying the necessary gradient updates to the raw paramter values.

 ``` {.python .cell-code}
 def predict_mono_bspline(coefs, X=yearly_spline, direction='dec'):